zsharadze/ASPNetCoreWebApiCrudAngular/README.md

 # ASPNet Core WebApi Crud Angular Example

 This is ASP.Net Core 8 Web Api and Angular crud example.
+Usage of debounceTime on search, interceptor to show loading when there is API call, automapper and EntityFramework Core.

 ## Getting Started
 1. Go to EmployeeCrudApi and open EmployeeCrudApi.sln in Visual Studio.